Adventures of Pip

-Adventures of Pip is a side-scrolling platform game developed and published by Tic Toc Games.
+Adventures of Pip is a platform game developed and published by Tic Toc Games.
 The game launched in June 2015 for Microsoft Windows, OS X, and Wii U and in July 2015 for iOS.
 Xbox One and PlayStation 4 versions were released in August 2015, and the Nintendo Switch version in September 2020.

 Gameplay

 In Adventures of Pip, the player plays as Pip, a single pixel born into a world of hi-res and lo-res characters.
 As Pip defeats his enemies, he gains the ability to evolve into an 8-bit hero and later a 16-bit hero.
 Each evolution has its advantages and disadvantages.
 Pip must switch between his evolutions to complete levels.
 Players will need to evolve and devolve, wall jump, run, shove, break blocks, float, collect, and fight their way through bosses and henchmen till they get to the Evil Queen DeRezia.

 Plot

 An evil witch has come and turned the King and Queen into pixels and kidnapped Princess Adeline.
 It is up to Pip to venture forth and navigate the strange landscapes to rescue the damsel in distress from the clutches of Queen DeRezzia.